-The District has elected to present its financial statements on the modified cash basis of accounting, which is a basis of accounting other than generally accepted accounting principles.
+The District has elected to present its financial statements in the accrual basis of accounting.
+According to the accrual basis, revenues are recorded when earned and expenses are recognized when incurred.
+This policy is in accordance with generally accepted accounting principles.